CloudLabsAI-Azure/Azure-IOT-HOL/EventGrid/README.md

 ![Integrated with IoTHub](images/14_empty_event_subscription.png "")

-Copy the URL from previous steps into Subscriber Endpoint and click create
+Copy the URL from previous steps into Subscriber Endpoint and add a unique name and click on create.

 ![Integrated with IoTHub](images/15_device_events.png)